Applying to College From Rural High Schools

 4. Seek Guidance

-At rural high schools, guidance counselors often wear many hats, which can impact the time and resources they have available for college counseling.
-As a student, it’s important to proactively collaborate with your counselor to ensure they can effectively support your college application process.
-This partnership involves clear communication, mutual understanding of expectations, and respectful engagement.
+At rural high schools, guidance counselors often wear many hats, which can impact the time and resources they have available for college counseling support.
+Meaning, as a student, it’s important to proactively collaborate with your counselor to give yourself the best chance at support possible.
+To achieve this, you’ll want to practice clear communication— find your deadlines early and make sure all relevant parties know of them, set clear expectations, and as always— be respectful!

 Make sure that you:

-- Identify Deadlines Early: Familiarize yourself with the college application process and deadlines so you can communicate this information to your counselor well in advance.
-Try to schedule a meeting at the beginning of 11th grade.
-This ensures that your counselor is aware of your timeline and can provide timely assistance.
+• Identify Deadlines Early: There is nothing worse than underestimating how long you have to work on something.
+Colleges have tight deadlines, meaning you should try to communicate this information well in advance to your counselor.
+We recommend that you try to schedule a meeting at the beginning of 11th grade.
+This helps to make sure that your counselor is aware of your timeline and can provide timely assistance.
 If you need help, please contact a Marks Education advisor for help.

-- Maintain Regular Check-Ins: Schedule regular meetings to discuss progress, address concerns, and adjust plans as needed.
+• Maintain Regular Check-Ins: The easiest way for things to go off the rails is to neglect checking.
 Consistent communication keeps both you and your counselor aligned on your college application process.

 If all of that fails, check the internet!
 There are so many blogs out there which can help you apply to college, write fantastic “Why Us?” essays, jumpstart your college essay, or learn some quirky tips to help your application stand out.
 Don’t forget that there are also Youtube videos, podcasts, and books out there if you’re still hungry for more ways to maximize your chances at elite colleges from rural schools.